7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 You can tell from the photos that this lens has a bit of distortion, as you would expect with zoom with such a wide range.

-I noticed that flaring with this lens is cool because you can use it with your portrait shots.
-So overall, it’s an interesting lens.
+Flaring with this lens is cool because you can use it in portrait shots.

 I know it’s not going to be super-tack sharp in the corners.
 I already noticed that as an all-around, just casual shooting lens.